 A controlled, well-monitored NICU aims to ensure that babies are cared for until they can safely go home.
 Depending on the baby’s needs, medical care could include an incubator, a breathing machine, medications, intravenous feeding, breathing tubes, and surgery if needed.

 Keep in mind that a newborn in NICU must be closely monitored.
 A healthcare professional’s slight misstep could potentially lead to a lifetime of medical disorders for a vulnerable infant.

 The most common NICU errors that can result in cerebral palsy and other medical conditions include:

 According to a study published in BMJ Journals, medication errors are one of the main reasons for NICU mistakes.

-“Medical errors are a common occurrence in the neonatal intensive care unit (NICU).
-Although this high risk, fragile patient population is prone to a wide array of errors, medication errors are particularly common,” the study reads.
+“Medical errors are common in the neonatal intensive care unit (NICU).
+Although this high-risk, fragile patient population is prone to a wide array of errors, medication errors are particularly common,” the study reads.

-Further, pharmacists may have to dilute medications to “that are extremely minute compared with adult standards,” which can lead to additional errors.
+Further, pharmacists may have to dilute medications to “that are extremely minute compared with adult standards,” leading to additional errors.

 Breathing Tube Errors